EmilMilano/CatSay/README.md

 ## Usage

 Like Cowsay, Catsay can accept arguments or quotes from the user. `-f` can be used to specify an ASCII file in the `Says` folder.
 `-f` flag is always the first argument used.
 After that, text to be displayed can be entered.
-Character length of the text must be no more than 100.

 Example below: